 Getting to Ronda

-Take a coach trip to Ronda from the Costa del Sol or get a bus or train.
+You can take a coach trip to Ronda from the Costa del Sol, drive or get a bus or train.

 Places to Stay